Jan's Working with Windows:

 - To click on an object or a choice in a dialog to make it the object of your clicks or keystrokes.

-- An icon which executes the command to open an application or a document.
+- An icon or key combination which executes a command, such as to open an application or a document.

 - shut down